Class 1 World Powerboat Championship: History

-Offshore powerboat racing developed into its modern form following the first Miami–Nassau race in 1956, which preceded the creation of the Sam Griffith Memorial Trophy and the establishment of a UIM-sanctioned Class 1 World Championship in 1964.
-From 1964 to 1976 the championship used a multi-race points system; from 1977 to 1991 it was decided at a single end-of-season event.
-A multi-event format was reinstated in 1992.
+Offshore powerboat racing expanded following the Miami–Nassau race in 1956, which led to the introduction of the Sam Griffith Memorial Trophy, and in 1964, the establishment of a UIM-sanctioned offshore World Championship for Class 1 boats.

+From 1964 to 1976, the championship used a multi-race points system.
+From 1977 to 1991, it was decided at a single end-of-season event consisting of multiple races.
+In 1992, the championship returned to a multi-event format.

-As of the 2019 season, a Class One USA category was introduced within the APBA Offshore Championship Series, with catamarans using twin 9.0-litre Mercury Racing 1100 Competition V8 stern drive engines as a spec power unit.
-In the inaugural 2019 Class One USA championship, the Dubai-based Victory Team (Victory 3, crewed by Salem Al Adidi and Eisa Al Ali) secured the overall title at the Roar Offshore Fort Myers event, winning the APBA Offshore Championship Series crown.
+As of the 2019 season, a Class One USA category was introduced within the APBA Offshore Championship Series, featuring catamarans powered by twin 9.0-litre Mercury Racing 1100 Competition V8 stern-drive engines as a spec power unit.

+In the inaugural 2019 Class One USA season, the Dubai-based Victory Team (Victory 3, crewed by Salem Al Adidi and Eisa Al Ali) secured the overall title at the Roar Offshore Fort Myers event, winning the APBA Offshore Championship Series crown.